input-output-hk/antigen/README.md

 # AntiGen

-AntiGen lets you write `QuickCheck` generators that can also be negated to generate neagtive examples.
+AntiGen lets you write `QuickCheck` generators that can also be negated to generate negative examples.
 It can be used as a drop-in replacement for `Gen`.

 ## Example